rsdoiel/antenna/archives/2025/planet_2025.21.md

 ---

-## Apology to O'Farrell family over justice failures
+## As it happened: Dáil hears apology to O'Farrell family

 date: 2025-05-27, from: RTÉ News

-Follow live updates as TDs and ministers discuss housing, health and other items on the political agenda.

 <br>